China says it needs more time to assess US, India proposal to blacklist JeM chief Masood Azhar's brother by UN | Law-Order

 In June this year, China had put a hold, at the last moment, on a joint proposal by India and the US to list Pakistan-based terrorist Abdul Rehman Makki under the 1267 Al-Qaida Sanctions Committee of the UN Security Council.

-When pointed out China also put a hold on the request to sanction a Rehman Makki under the 1267 Al-Qaida Sanctions Committee of the UNSC seeking time and how much time Beijing needs, Wang said: “We always strictly follow the UNSC committee’s rules and procedures and take part in its work in a constructive and responsible manner.''
-“We hope relevant media will refrain from making groundless speculation,'' he said.
+When pointed out China also put a hold on the request to sanction a Rehman Makki under the 1267 Al-Qaida Sanctions Committee of the UNSC seeking time and how much time Beijing needs, Wang said.

-Makki is a US-designated terrorist and brother-in-law of Lashkar-e-Taiba head and 26/11 mastermind Hafiz Saeed.
+“We need more time to assess the relevant application.
+We hope media outlets will not be led by rumours and make unwarranted speculations,” he said.

+Asked how much time China will take to assess the application to blacklist Azhar, Wang said, “we approach the matter in strict accordance with relevant rules and procedures.”
 Makki is a US-designated terrorist and brother-in-law of Lashkar-e-Taiba head and 26/11 mastermind Hafiz Saeed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)